rubyforgood/human-essentials/docs/user_guide/bank/pm_inviting_a_partner.md

 ![Inviting a Partner screenshot](images/partners/partners_inviting.png)

 # How to invite and approve a Partner
-First, make sure that you have "Use one-step Partner invate and approve process" chosen in  ["My Organization"](getting_started_customization.md).
+First, make sure that you have "Use one-step Partner invite and approve process" chosen in  ["My Organization"](getting_started_customization.md).
 Then...

 1/  Click on "Partner Agencies" in the left hand menu, then "All Partners"